What is Business Etiquettes?

 Image source: pixabay.com

 If attending and organizing a meeting is necessary, make sure and take care of the schedule of the other participants too.
 You should be well prepared with all the materials and information you required for the meeting.
-The most important of all make sure that the meeting starts on time, and there is no delay because of technical errors.
+Most important of all make sure that the meeting starts on time, and there is no delay because of technical errors.
 Set up a culture where the attendees’ time also is highly valued and cherished.

 Show your gratitude to the attendees for their time and the contribution they have made, mail them all the written record that was discussed, and also, if possible, get the attendees feedback.
 Avoid taking or picking calls during meetings as it is quite disturbing and can distract the speaker and others.

 3. Give Prompt Reply and Be quick in Communication